HCL-TECH-SOFTWARE/connections-doc/src_v8/admin/install/cp_config_os_migrate_cognos_data.md

     If Connections users updated content during the data migration and validation periods, that data was stored on the relational database, so repeat step 2 to migrate it.
 You can repeat step 2 as many times as necessary.

-When you are ready to back up your new metrics data, see [Backing up and restoring data for Elasticsearch-based components](../admin/cp_config_es_backup_restore_data.md).
+When you are ready to back up your new metrics data, see [Backing up and restoring data for OpenSearch indices](../admin/cp_config_os_backup_restore_data.md).

 **Parent topic:**[Configuring the OpenSearch Metrics component](../install/cp_config_os_intro.md)